Onion Allergy IgE Blood Test

 - Saltine crackers

-An allergy to onions triggers a reaction in an individual's immune system.
-The body views certain substances as toxic and produces IgE antibodies to these contaminants.
+An allergy to onions is triggered by a reaction in an individual's immune system.
+The body views certain substances (proteins) as toxic and produces IgE antibodies to combat these contaminants.
 These antibodies cause histamine to be released, which will cause the symptoms of an allergic reaction.

-Allergy symptoms vary from one individual to the next ranging from mild to severe reactions, which can be experienced within minutes to a few hours after exposure.
-Common symptoms of an onion allergy may include one or more of the following symptoms:
+Individuals may order this test if they have experienced symptoms related to an onion allergy.
+Allergy symptoms vary from one individual to the next ranging from mild to severe reactions, which can occur within minutes to a few hours after exposure.
+Common symptoms of an onion allergy may include one or more of the following: